mcox3406/shepherd/README.md

 The simplest way to run inference is to follow the Jupyter notebooks `RUNME_unconditional_generation_MOSESaq.ipynb` and `RUNME_conditional_generation_MOSESaq.ipynb`.

-`paper_experiments` also contain scripts that we used to run the experiments in our preprint.
+`paper_experiments/` also contain scripts that we used to run the experiments in our preprint.
 Each of these scripts should be copied into the parent directory (same directory as this README) before being called from the command line.
 Some of the scripts (`paper_experiments/run_inference_*_unconditional_*_.py`) take a few additional command-line arguments, which are detailed in those corresponding scripts by argparse commands.

 ## Evaluations

-This repository does *not* contain the code to evaluate samples from ShEPhERD (e.g., evaluate their validity, RMSD upon relaxation, 3D similarity to a target structure, etc).
+This repository does *not* contain the code to evaluate samples from *ShEPhERD* (e.g., evaluate their validity, RMSD upon relaxation, 3D similarity to a target structure, etc).
 All such evaluations can be found in the sister repository: https://github.com/coleygroup/shepherd-score.
-These repositories were made separate so that the functions within shepherd-score can be used for more general-purpose applications in ligand-based drug design.
-We also encourage others to use shepherd-score to evaluate other 3D generative models besides ShEPhERD.
+These repositories were made separate so that the functions within [shepherd-score](https://github.com/coleygroup/shepherd-score) can be used for more general-purpose applications in ligand-based drug design.
+We also encourage others to use [shepherd-score](https://github.com/coleygroup/shepherd-score) to evaluate other 3D generative models besides *ShEPhERD*.

 ## License